zcaceres/easy-agent/README.md

 ## Features

 - Hides configuration and plumbing behind simple classes (`Agent` and `Tool`) with one and only one type-safe way to create them.
+- Start making a custom Agent with one function call in one file (`start-here.ts`)
 - Sensible defaults (which you can easily override)
 - Automatic handling of the tool request/response cycle
 - Supports message & stream modes